JMarkstrom/freeradius/index.rst

       :emphasize-lines: 3

       Is the SAS RADIUS Client API URL accessible?
-Y/N Ensure that N is entered if using SAS cloud n
+Y/N If using SafeNet Trusted Access (STA) ensure that N is entered. n

    .. attention::